Tino-FRC-2473/ThreadingRobot/README.md

 4. Type in "cd wpilib/user/java/lib" and press enter.
 5. Type in "open ." and press enter.
 6. Take the JAR file that you downloaded and drop it in the window that popped up.
+#### Windows
+2. Open Command Prompt
+3. Type in "cd C:\Users\username\wpilib\user\java\lib" and press enter. **Replace "username" with the name of the user you are currently logged in to.**
+4. Type in "start ." and press enter.
+5. Take the JAR file that you downloaded and drop it in the window that popped up.7.
+Restart Eclipse.
+#### All Operating Systems
 7. Restart Eclipse.

 ### Features